EmmaAcquah/product_custom_express_api_challenge/README.md

-# product_custom_express_api_challenge
+# Build Your Own API Challenge - Product API
 Practising building my own API in Javascript using Express web framework.
+The API will serve data about Products for an ecommerce store.